 - Best Automatic Espresso Machine – Get the consistent perfect shot every time with no mess and no fuss.
 Best for office use.

-- Best Value Automatic Espresso Machine – A compact automatic espresso machine with separate frother for easy storage.
+- Best Budget Automatic Espresso Machine – A compact automatic espresso machine below $100 with very good value!

 Super Automatic Espresso Machines